purarue/cstimer-save-server/README.md

 CSTIMER_SECRET="Rszhs3b24La87401" cstimer-save-server -save-to .
 ```

+### local cstimer server

+I run cstimer locally using [this script](https://sean.fish/d/.local/scripts/generic/cstimer?redirect), which means it doesnt run on `cstimer.net`, but `localhost:4633`.
+The `cstimer_auto_download_personal.js` script contains an additional match and redirect for that, as an example

 ### bleanser

 I use the `-timestamp` flag, which means the directory this saves to gets pretty large pretty quickly.
 To remove duplicate/'useless' data, I have a [bleanser (backup cleanser) module](https://github.com/seanbreckenridge/bleanser) which removes any files which don't include any new/unique data: